hanhy06/embellish_chat/docs/README.md

 Furthermore, creating custom rules can be challenging because Regex itself is inherently complex.
 We recommend using various AI tools for assistance with rule creation and optimization.

 <span style="color:red">
-In this mod, the order of mention rules and styling rules is extremely important!
+In this mod, the order of mentionSegment rules and styling rules is extremely important!
 Depending on the order, serious bugs may occur, so please be careful.
-The mod applies mentions and styling from top to bottom in the given order.
+The mod applies mentionSegments and styling from top to bottom in the given order.
 </span>

 ### Style Rule Structure